spmason/nest-rtsp/README.md

 # Nest RTSP Manager

+**NEW** Because of community interest, I've created a [Discord](https://discord.gg/Stx427N84n) people to ask questions in a more comfortable format.

 Uses Google's [Smart Device Managemement](https://developers.google.com/nest/device-access) API's to provide an RTSP feed which can be consumed by other RTSP clients such as VLC, Home Assistant, Frigate etc.

 # Before you Start